bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>

-Now I would like to handle a click on this button.
-I add the onclick synthetic events than an equals sign and opening curly brace.
+<p>Now I would like to handle a click on this button.
+I add the onclick
+synthetic events than an equals sign and opening curly brace.
 ClickHandler and a closing curly brace.
-The return statement, I distributed the code on several lines to increase readability.
+The return statement, I distributed the code on several lines to increase readability.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s03-d.
 (133) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->